NIST 800-53: Complete Guide [2026]

 Regardless of whether compliance is mandatory or voluntary, most organizations encounter NIST 800-53 alongside other frameworks.
 Understanding how they relate is key.

-For the step-by-step compliance process, see our NIST 800-53 risk assessment guide.
+For the step-by-step compliance process, see our NIST 800-53 compliance guide.
+Practitioners may also find our NIST 800-53 risk assessment guide useful for the risk assessment stage.

 How NIST 800-53 Controls Are Structured

-NIST SP 800-53 organizes its 1,189 security and privacy controls into a three-tier hierarchy: 20 control families, 325 base controls, and control enhancements that add specificity.
+NIST SP 800-53 organizes its 1,196 security and privacy controls into a three-tier hierarchy.
+The three levels are: 20 control families, 324 base controls, and control enhancements that add specificity.

 Tier 1: Control Families